golimpio/Ambiance-Flat/README.md

 Ambiance-Flat
 =============

-A flatter Ambiance Ubuntu theme
+A flatter version of the default Ubuntu 14.10 theme.